 The set $B_1$ is either an interval of length $|\pA_1 - \pB_1| \leq \distY{\pA}{\pB} < \alpha/(d+1)$, or two intervals (of the same total length) adjacent to $0$ and $\alpha$.
 In either case, $B_1$ can contain at most one point of $\alpha X = X \Bmod \alpha$, since the distance between any two values of $\alpha X$ is at least $\alpha/(d+1)$, by \lemref{yey}.

-Namely, the first coordinate rules out at most one candidate shift in $X \Bmod \alpha$.
+Thus, the first coordinate rules out at most one candidate shift in $X \Bmod \alpha$.
 Repeating the above argument for all $d$ coordinates, we conclude that there is at least one shift in $\alpha X$ that is good for all coordinates.
 Let $\beta = \alpha i/(d+1) \in \alpha X$ this be good shift.
-Namely, $\pA$ and $\pB$ belongs the same cell of $\grid + \beta$.
-The final step is to observe that shifting the points by $-\beta$, instead of the grid by distance $\beta$ has the same effect (and $-\beta \Bmod \alpha \in \alpha X$), and as such, the canonical cell containing both $\pA$ and $\pB$ is in the quadtree $\qt$ as desired, and the sidelength of this cell is $\alpha$. \end{proof}
+Namely, $\pA$ and $\pB$ belong to the same cell of $\grid + \beta$.
+The final step is to observe that shifting the points by $-\beta$, instead of the grid by distance $\beta$ has the same effect (and $-\beta \Bmod \alpha \in \alpha X$), and as such, the canonical cell containing both $\pA$ and $\pB$ is in the quadtree $\qt$ as desired, and the side length of this cell is $\alpha$.